Conference agenda.

 8:00–8:45 PM (Grand Hall)

 As the outdoors gets busier and more and more inexperienced users head outside, how do we encourage respectful recreation and instill sustainable ethics?
 The short answer is that it’s everyone’s responsibility.
-This moderated panel discussion will explore it from all angles.
+This moderated panel discussion will explore it from several angles.
 Hannah Parish, Airbnb’s Canadian manager, will talk about how they are working with hosts to encourage their guests to be good visitors.
 Brian Cant, president of 4VI, will share province-wide efforts to develop regenerative tourism.
 And Sandra Riches, from BC Adventure Smart, will share communication and cooperation strategies that work.

 Breakout sessions